-This nuisance deposit from drinking water is pervasive across the US (see the map below), but there are ways to get rid of it–so let’s get to the explanation.
+This nuisance deposit from drinking water is pervasive across the US (see the map below), but there are ways to get rid of it.

 USGS Map showing water hardness results from well testing across the US by National Water Quality Association Program in 2014.

-The white stuff you see is the result of minerals carried through your tap water.
+The white residue you see on fixtures and glassware is the result of minerals carried through your tap water.
 Higher amounts of mineral deposits usually signify higher levels of water hardness.

-In areas with hard water, these minerals precipitate out of your tap water onto surfaces–which is why they’re found most commonly on your faucets, shower heads, pots and pans, and anything that comes out of the dishwasher.
-You might hear this chalky white substance called “limescale”, or “calcium buildup”.
+In areas with hard water, these minerals precipitate out of your tap water onto surfaces.
+This is why you find residue most commonly on your faucets, shower heads, pots and pans, and anything that comes out of the dishwasher.
+You might hear this chalky white substance called “limescale,” or “calcium buildup.”

 Is Limescale Bad for My Health?